yw-fang/github-pages-with-jekyll/index.md

 # Welcome to my blog

-I'm glad you are here.
-I plan to talk about ...
+This is just a test repo. to domenstrate how to work with github pages and jekyll.

-This is just a test repo. used for work with jekyll and github pages
+I created this repo. for learning the Github courses.